Modeling a Pin-Cell¶

 !cat plots.xml

-Now we can run OpenMC in plotting mode by calling the plot_geometry()
+Now we can run OpenMC in plotting mode by calling the plot_geometry() function.
+Under the hood this is calling openmc --plot.

 openmc.plot_geometry()